 'Be quick as I have no patience with thieves like you' replied the farmer.

-‘Many years ago, when I was a small boy, I was very naughty and always make my mother angry.
+‘Many years ago, when I was a small boy, I was very naughty and always made my mother angry.
 I lost my father when I was still a baby and my mother had to earn a living to take care of us.'

 'When she is tired, she gets upset easily.
 One day I spilled a pail of milk that she had just brought in from the barn.
-Without even thinking, she cursed me and said something like ‘I wish you are a cow’.
+Without even thinking, she cursed me and said something like ‘I wish you were a cow’.
 Suddenly I was changed into a cow.
 It freaked me out but now I guessed I must have repaid all my bad deeds and God changed me back into a human.
-I know you had bought me at the market.
+I know you bought me at the market.
 It was not my fault and neither was yours.
 I cannot speak to tell you the real story so that you will not buy me.
 Now that I am a human being will you be so kind as to release me?
-I like to go back and see my mother and be good to her and take care of her’ pleaded Amrosio.
+I like to go back and see my mother and be good to her and take care of her,’ pleaded Ambrosio.

 Simple Folks Tricked by Sly Ambrosio

 Confused, the farmer did not reply.
 He was upset at losing his cow and did not know how to react.
 He decided to go home and asked his wife for advice.
-On reaching home, he immediately rushed to the kitchen where he found his wife busy preparing for dinner.
+On reaching home, he immediately rushed to the kitchen where he found his wife busy preparing dinner.
 He took the wife aside and told her the miraculous story.

 The wife, being a kind and caring person, knew how much the mother must have missed her son.
 She told the husband ‘It is sad that we had lost our cow.
 It was our only prized possession.
 However, the boy is even more precious to his mother.
 We cannot keep him here.
 We have to let him go to his mother.
 She must have prayed every day and God must have heard her prayer and decided to turn him back to a human’